kswedberg/eslint-config-kswedberg/README.md

 `yarn add eslint-config-kswedberg --dev`

-Then, add the config to the project's `.eslintrc.js` file.
+Then, add the config to the project's `.eslintrc.js` file as described in the Usage section below.

+## Usage

+### Notes

-\* Note: eslint supports a few different formats for the `...rc` file, including JavaScript, JSON, and YAML.
+* ESLint supports a few different formats for the `...rc` file, including JavaScript, JSON, and YAML.
 You may use any format that eslint supports.
+* As of version 6.0.0, this package installs `@stylistic/eslint` and updates all the formatting rules to use the plugin instead of ESLint core.
+This is to prepare for ESLint's [deprecation of formatting rules](https://eslint.org/blog/2023/10/deprecating-formatting-rules/).

 ### Plain JavaScript